-- Buy WooCommerce Product Table and install it using the instructions from the confirmation email.)
+- Buy WooCommerce Product Table and install it.
+(You'll receive instructions in the confirmation email.)

-- Create a page (Pages > Add New) which you will use for the custom product box online order form.
-Add whatever information you like to this page, for example instructions and any rules/restrictions that customer should follow in selecting their products.
-(E.g. you might add instructions such as “Choose 1 product from each category”.
+- Create a page (Pages → Add New) which you will use for the custom product box online order form.
+Add whatever information you like to this page, for example instructions and any rules/restrictions that customers should follow in selecting their products.
+(E.g. you might add instructions like “Choose 1 product from each category”.

 - Divide the page into sub-headings – 1 for each category.
 For example, a ‘design my own pizza’ website might need H2 subheadings for Base, Sauce, Cheeses & Toppings.

 [product_table category="toppings" cart_button="checkbox"].
 (If you selected the checkbox option on the plugin settings page, just put the closing bracket after “toppings”).
 Instead of toppings, add the actual ID or slug for the relevant category.
-(You can find the slug on the Products > Categories page, and the category ID is the number in the URL of the Edit Category page).
+(You can find the slug on the Products → Categories page, and the category ID is the number in the URL of the Edit Category page).
 The shortcode will list the items from each category in a product table with the default columns.
-There will be check boxes next to each item so that customers can select everything they need and add to the cart.
+There will be check boxes next to each item so that customers can select them and add to the cart.

-- If you’re using variable products, you should also add variations=”true” to the shortcode (unless you already selected this on the settings page).
+- If you’re using variable products, you should also add variations=”dropdown” to the shortcode (unless you already selected this on the settings page).
 E.g.

-- Use the instructions in the WooCommerce Product Table knowledge base to customise the tables in many different ways.
+- Use the WooCommerce Product Table knowledge base to customize the tables in many different ways.